 Statistical Models and Bias

 Statistical models are mathematical frameworks used to analyze data and make inferences about populations.
-However, if the data used to fit these models come from a biased sample, the resulting model may be misspecified and produce biased predictions.
-For example, in linear regression, the ordinary least squares (OLS) estimator is unbiased under certain assumptions, including the assumption that the sample is randomly selected.
+That said, if the data used to fit these models come from a biased sample, the resulting model may be misspecified and produce biased predictions.
+To give you an idea, in linear regression, the ordinary least squares (OLS) estimator is unbiased under certain assumptions, including the assumption that the sample is randomly selected.
 If the sample is biased, the OLS estimator may yield biased estimates of the regression coefficients.

 Mathematical Examples of Bias